asphalt-framework/asphalt/docs/userguide/concurrency.rst

 utilizing `co-operative multitasking`_, using an *event loop* provided by the :mod:`asyncio` module.

-The event loop can only work on one task once, so whenever the currently running task needs to wait for something to happen, it will need to explicitly yield control back to the event loop (using ``await`` and similar statements) to let the event loop run other tasks while this task waits for the result.
+The event loop can only work on one task at a time, so whenever the currently running task needs to wait for something to happen, it will need to explicitly yield control back to the event loop (using ``await`` and similar statements) to let the event loop run other tasks while this task waits for the result.
 Once the result is available, the event loop will resume the task.